blbadger/blbadger.github.io/smaller-lms.md

 2. Given equal compute, this same mixer reaches a much lower training and validation accuracy which is reflected in its autoregressive output relative to the transformer's output.
 3. Our mixer implementation uses no traditional regularization techniques (but does not overfit to any greater degree than the transformer), instead relying on the intrinsic generalization inherent in gradient descent-based optimization of high-dimensional space (see [this paper](https://arxiv.org/pdf/2211.09639.pdf) for more on this subject) combined with the 'inherent' regularization in language datasets.
 4. This is all possible without innovations that are now used nearly ubiquitous for transformers such as rotary positional encoding (or any explicit positional encoding at all).
 Positional encoding instead stems directly from the convolutional filter weights.
-5. A masked mixer trained using approximately 1/18th the compute of a transformer model published in the TinyStories paper achieves a similar language abilities as a transformer model.
+5. A masked mixer trained using approximately 1/18th the compute of that used to train transformer model published in the TinyStories paper achieves a similar language abilities as that model.